jorisvink/nyfe/README.md

 # Cryptography

-WARNING: Nyfe uses experimental cryptography that is currently the subject of much ongoing research.
+WARNING: Nyfe uses "experimental" cryptography that is currently not yet standarized.

-**You** probably don't want to use this.
+**You** may not want to use this just yet.

 ## Confidentiality and Integrity